 Any good 1/3-octave realtime analyzer will do, however, Rane makes a rather inexpensive yet accurate one-the RA 27.
-We had to get our plug.
+We had to get our plug in.

-- Set the INPUT LEVEL as described previously on page Manual-2, and the LOW, MID, and HIGH LEVEL controls to minimum; leave the FREQUENCY controls as set previously. - Place the analyzer microphone at least 15 feet away from the speaker stack, on axis (dead ahead) and about chest level.
+- Set the INPUT LEVEL as described previously on page Manual-2, and the LOW and HIGH LEVEL controls to minimum; leave the FREQUENCY control as it was set previously. - 2.
+Place the analyzer microphone at least 15 feet away from the speaker stack, on axis (dead ahead) and about chest level.
 Minimize any background noise (fans, air conditioners, traffic, wild animals, etc.) that could affect readings. - 3.
 Run pink noise through the system, either through a mixer channel or directly into the crossover.
 Turn all amplifier controls at least half way up. - 4.
 Slowly turn up the LOW LEVEL control until you hear a healthy level of noise through the low frequency drivers (it should sound like rumble). - 4.
 Adjust the display controls on the analyzer so that it shows the greatest number of 0 dB LED's (green on Rane equipment) below the crossover frequency. - 6.
-Now slowly turn up the MID LEVEL control until the display shows the same high frequency output level average as the low frequency section. - 7.
-Repeat this procedure for all crossover frequency sections, lowest to highest, so the end result is as flat response as possible on the analyzer display near each crossover point.
+Now slowly turn up the HIGH LEVEL control until the display shows the same high frequency output level average as the low frequency section.